-The damage occurs when a compound in tobacco causes the body’s white blood cells to attack healthy blood cells in the central nervous system.6 This in turn causes neuroinflammation (swelling of the brain tissue) which has been linked to dementia and Alzheimer’s.
+The damage occurs when a compound in tobacco causes the body’s white blood cells to attack healthy blood cells in the central nervous system.6 This in turn causes neuroinflammation (swelling of the brain tissue) which has been linked to brain fog and forgetfulness.
 If you won’t do it for your mind, do it for your body.
 Put the cigarettes down!

 5. Living Under a Dark Cloud